 (Southern District of New York).
-Defends Restoration Hardware in a counterfeiting and trade dress infringement case recently filed by Fritz Hansen.
+Defended Restoration Hardware in a counterfeiting and trade dress infringement case recently filed by Fritz Hansen.

 Beats Electronics LLC v.
 Yamaha Corporation

 (Central District of California).
-Defends Yamaha Corporation of America in a design patent and trade dress infringement case recently filed by Beats Electronics LLC.
+Defended Yamaha Corporation of America in a design patent and trade dress infringement case recently filed by Beats Electronics LLC.

 Endeavor Capital, LLC d.b.a.
 Granny8 Mortgage v.
 Credit Karma, Inc.

 (Eastern District of Missouri).
-Defends Credit Karma in a trademark infringement and dilution suit involving the use of a grandmother character in a telephone commercial.
+Defended Credit Karma in a trademark infringement and dilution suit involving the use of a grandmother character in a telephone commercial.